Photonics: Applications

-Microphotonics and nanophotonics usually includes photonic crystals and solid state devices.
+Microphotonics and nanophotonics usually include photonic crystals and solid state devices.

 Overview of photonics research

-The science of photonics includes investigation of the emission, transmission, amplification, detection, and modulation of light.

 Light sources

 Photonics commonly uses semiconductor-based light sources, such as light-emitting diodes (LEDs), superluminescent diodes, and lasers.
 Other light sources include single photon sources, fluorescent lamps, cathode-ray tubes (CRTs), and plasma screens.
 Note that while CRTs, plasma screens, and organic light-emitting diode displays generate their own light, liquid crystal displays (LCDs) like TFT screens require a backlight of either cold cathode fluorescent lamps or, more often today, LEDs.

 Characteristic for research on semiconductor light sources is the frequent use of III-V semiconductors instead of the classical semiconductors like silicon and germanium.
 This is due to the special properties of III-V semiconductors that allow for the implementation of light emitting devices.
 Examples for material systems used are gallium arsenide (GaAs) and aluminium gallium arsenide (AlGaAs) or other compound semiconductors.
 They are also used in conjunction with silicon to produce hybrid silicon lasers.